 Radiation Detection & Nuclear Sciences

 Our instruments and facilities have found application in environments ranging from water wells and nuclear reactor cores to aircraft and spacecraft.
 Field sampling and measurement campaigns have involved urban characterization, border control, soil characterization, waste characterization, facility decontamination and decommissioning, aqueous measurements, and atmospheric measurements.

-A particular strength of the RDNS group is our access to the entire set of capabilities and resources of the Pacific Northwest National Laboratory including the Radiological Processing Laboratory, Applied Process Engineering Laboratory, and Environmental and the Molecular Sciences Laboratory.
-Our location near the Hanford site permits convenient field work related to environmental characterization and nonproliferation detection research.
+A particular strength of the RDNS group is our access to the entire suite of capabilities and resources of PNNL, including the Radiological Processing Laboratory, Applied Process Engineering Laboratory, and the Environmental and Molecular Sciences Laboratory (EMSL).
+RDNS boasts a hand-in-glove working relationship with the other technical groups in the Chemical, Biological and Physical Sciences Division, especially Detector Systems and Radiological Analysis—our nearest neighbors in the Physical Sciences Facility.
+Our location near the U.S. Department of Energy's Hanford Site permits convenient field work related to environmental characterization and nonproliferation detection research.

-For more information, contact Daniel Stephens at (509) 372-6109
+For more information, contact Justin McIntyre at (509) 375-5596.